ImtiazVision/Amazon-Web-Services-AWS-/Chunk_08_Amazon_Elastic_Beanstalk.md

+### AWS Elastic Beanstalk:

-AWS Elastic Beanstalk is a simple tool for deploying and scaling web applications and services written in Java,.NET, PHP, Node.JS, Python, Ruby, Go, and Docker on well-known services like Apache, Passenger, and Internet Information Services (IIS).
+**AWS Elastic Beanstalk**: is a simple tool for deploying and scaling web applications and services written in Java,.NET, PHP, Node.JS, Python, Ruby, Go, and Docker on well-known services like Apache, Passenger, and Internet Information Services (IIS).

 **Benefits**: